sparklinlabs/resize-handle/README.md

 # perfect-resize

-Robust, no-frill, stylable resize handles for HTML5 apps
+Robust, no-frills, stylable resize handles for HTML5 apps

 ## How to install